 - passengers in the policyholder’s driver’s vehicle.

-- 4. Is Med Pay insurance worth the cost?
+- 4. Med Pay Advantages

 When you are driving, it also covers passengers in your vehicle.

-But it also covers you when you are a passenger in a car that someone else is driving, or if you are struck by a motor vehicle when you are a pedestrian.
+Though it also covers you when you are a passenger in a car that someone else is driving, or if you are struck by a motor vehicle when you are a pedestrian.

 Examples of when Med Pay might apply include (but are not limited to):